metalbobinou/CREA/README.md

 The initial version of the CREA method is available in another Git repository : [CREA-PhD](https://github.com/metalbobinou/CREA-phd)

+The thesis manuscript of january 2022 (in french) can be found here : [PhD Thesis](https://theses.hal.science/tel-03774087v1)

 # Requirements
 - Python 3+